Coastal Infrastructure Accounting

 Revaluation (service price changes) 0

-Interpretation: The mangrove asset value increased by USD 2.2 million during 2025, driven by both extent expansion (6 hectares net) and condition improvement (canopy density increased from 62% to 68%).
-This ecosystem enhancement represents a real increase in protective capacity and should be reported alongside produced infrastructure investment when assessing total coastal resilience investment.
+Interpretation: The mangrove asset value increased by USD 3.8 million during 2025, driven by both extent expansion (6 hectares net, contributing USD 1.1 million) and condition improvement (canopy density increased from 62% to 68%, contributing USD 2.7 million).

 Integrated infrastructure and ecosystem account

-Asset Category Opening Stock GFCF / Enhancement Depreciation / Degradation Other Changes Closing Stock
+Asset Category Opening Stock GFCF / Enhancement Depreciation / Degradation Other Changes (incl. ecosystem conversions)[71] Closing Stock

 Port quay walls (produced) 83.9 0 -2.5 -1.2 (cyclone) 80.2